Updated: Sep 3, 2021

 How do I know my dog is in Pain, what are the signs, and how can we manage it?

 The International Veterinary Academy of Pain Management IVAPM has announced September as Animal Pain Awareness Month to coincides with human medicine’s Pain Awareness Month, as a way of highlighting how animals suffer from pain like us folks do.

 Humans tend to ignore feelings of pain until they worsen or become unmanageable, and sometimes this method of dealing with pain can be placed onto our pets.
 But how do we know when our pets are in pain and how unbearable it is?
-Unfortunately our furred friends are unable to explain their pain level or how it’s affecting their daily lives, and to add to this communication barrier our pets natural instinct is to try hide their pain.
+Unfortunately, our furred friends are unable to explain their pain level or how it’s affecting their daily lives, and to add to this communication barrier our pet's natural instinct is to try to hide their pain.
 Therefore, pet parents ought to treat the slightest signs of pain in their pets seriously.

 Decreased play and activity.

 Not going up or downstairs.

 Reluctance to leap (especially for cats).